Nithisrizoya/Redbus_Project/README.md

    4.Ensure the application is user-friendly and efficient.

 # Technical Tags:
-   Web Scraping
+   Web Scraping,
-   Selenium
+   Selenium,
-   Streamlit
+   Streamlit,
-   SQL
+   SQL,
-   Data Analysis
+   Data Analysis,
-   Python
+   Python,
-   Interactive Application
+   Interactive Application.

 # Data Set:
    1.Source: Data will be scraped from the Redbus website.